 What is a brain injury?

 There are two types of brain injuries: (1) traumatic and (2) non-traumatic.
 A traumatic brain injury may also be called a head injury or if mild, a concussion.
-A non-traumatic brain injury is caused by something inside the body, like a stroke, infection, tumor, lack of oxygen, or exposure to a toxin like polychlorinated biphenyls (PCBs).
-The rest of this summary will talk about traumatic brain injuries (TBIs) which are much more common for lawyers to deal with.

 A traumatic brain injury happens when a sufficient external force outside the body causes damage to the brain tissue or disrupts brain function.
-The outside force could be the head hitting or being hit by an object, an object penetrating the skull and brain, a force causing the body and head to move suddenly and the brain to accelerate and decelerate inside the skull, forces from a blast, or other forces like electrical or thermal energy.
+The outside force could be the head hitting or being hit by an object, an object penetrating the skull and brain, a force causing the body and head to move suddenly and the brain to move inside the skull, forces from a blast, or other forces like electrical or thermal energy.

 There are two stages of a traumatic brain injury known as the Primary Injury and the Secondary Injury.
 The Primary Injury is the injury that occurs at the time of initial trauma that causes structural or functional disturbance.
 The Secondary Injury is what happens to the brain after the Primary Injury.